berlinonline/ckanext-fisbroker/README.md

 Commands:
   harvest-objects              Show all harvest objects with their CSW-
                                guids...
+  check-harvest-status         Harvester monitoring: - check if Redis is...

   last-successful-job          Show the last successful job that was not a... list-datasets                List the ids and titles of all datasets...